Any person using, handling or storing prohibited or restricted carcinogens must be authorised to do so.

 Granting of a conditional authorisation

-We may impose any condition it considers necessary on an authorisation to achieve the objectives of the Act or Regulations.
+We may impose any condition we consider necessary on an authorisation to achieve the objectives of the WHS Act or Regulations.

 Refusing to grant an authorisation